mojtabashokrian/DRL-Navigation-P1/README.md

 ##### &nbsp;

 ## Goal
 In this project, we train a reinforcement learning (RL) agent that navigates an environment similar to [Unity's Banana Collector environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector).
-The environment has yellow and blue bananas scattered around in rectangle shaped environment.
+The environment has yellow and blue bananas scattered around a in rectangle-shaped environment.
 Occasionally some bananas drop from the air.
 The environment is episodic and runs for 300 timesteps (30 seconds).

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 The goal is to collect as many yellow bananas as possible while avoiding blue bananas.
 The environment is solved when the agent achieves an average score of +13 over 100 consecutive episodes.